roshanbinoj-iiitk/HackTheRecipe/README.md

 # Walmart Product Catalog

+## AI-Powered Recipe Assistant

+An AI-powered recipe assistant that auto-generates grocery lists from recipe names and adds items to the cart.

+### The Problem

+Customers often forget essential ingredients while shopping for recipes, leading to frustration and extra trips.
+While they may plan meals in advance, they either miss listing all items or forget minor ones like spices, condiments, or rarely used ingredients.
+This results in incomplete shopping and a poor cooking experience.
+The issue affects all types of customers, especially working individuals and students, and usually occurs during online grocery planning or in-store visits without a proper checklist.

+### The Solution

+We’re building an AI-based recipe assistant that takes the name of any dish (e.g., “lasagna” or “paneer butter masala”) and automatically extracts the full list of ingredients required using NLP and a recipe database.
+It cross-checks users’ current pantry items and compiles a complete grocery list, directly integrating it with the cart for quick checkout.

-A full-stack e-commerce product catalog built with React, Express.js, and TypeScript.
-Features 8000+ grocery products with search, filtering, and shopping cart functionality.
+This is a full-stack e-commerce product catalog built with React (frontend) and FastAPI (backend).
+Features 27000+ grocery products with search, filtering, and shopping cart functionality.

 ## Features

+- 💬 **Chat**: AI-powered recipe assistant for grocery list generation
 - 🛒 **Shopping Cart**: Add/remove items, adjust quantities, persistent storage
 - 🔍 **Search**: Real-time product search by name, brand, or category
 - 🏷️ **Filtering**: Category-based filtering and price sorting
 - 📱 **Responsive**: Mobile-first design with Tailwind CSS
 - 🎨 **Walmart Theme**: Blue/yellow branding with modern UI
-- 💾 **Data Persistence**: Local storage for cart, in-memory product data
+- 💾 **Data Persistence**: Local storage for cart, in-

 ## Tech Stack

 - **Frontend**: React 18, TypeScript, Vite, Tailwind CSS
-- **Backend**: Express.js, TypeScript
+- **Backend**: FastAPI (Python 3.10)
 - **UI Components**: Shadcn/ui (Radix UI primitives)
 - **State Management**: TanStack Query, React hooks
 - **Styling**: Tailwind CSS with custom Walmart theme